+1 510.486.6344 voice

 Site access has to be prearranged.
 In general, the employee who is hosting you, or one of our administrators, will make arrangements and provide you with detailed information.

-Most visitors (people staying for less than a week or so, and doing other than hands-on technical work, such as meetings, interviews, reviews, etc.) will be sent a site-access pass entitling them to park onsite or to board the shuttle bus.
+If you are staying for less than a week or so, and are here for meetings, interviews, or other things that do not involve hands-on technical work, you will probably get visitor status.
+You will be sent a site-access pass entitling you to park onsite or to board the shuttle bus.
 Bring it and government-issued photo ID such as a driver’s license or passport each day.

-People who will be working with us in the longer term, or in a laboratory, will usually get “affiliate” status, which carries with it some requirements for safety training.
+If you will be working with us in the longer term, or in a laboratory, you would usually get affiliate status.
+It implies some requirements for safety training.
 Affiliates receive a badge.
 The host or administrator will determine and communicate the requirements.

 Although weather here in the East Bay tends to be both warmer and less capricious than that of San Francisco, locals master the art of “layering” and take the forecast to be merely the centroid of a seasonal parameter space.